-Services that are covered for you What you must pay when you get these services Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+Services that are covered for you What you must pay when you get these services The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$30 copay for Medicare-covered intensive cardiac rehabilitation services.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
+There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
 There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.
 Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
-Chiropractic Services Covered services include: • Medicare-covered services (Manual manipulation of the spine to correct subluxation.)
-For additional information or assistance finding a network provider, contact Member Services at the number listed on the back of this booklet.
-You pay a \$20 copay for each Medicare-covered chiropractic visit.
-Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
-There is no coinsurance, copayment, or deductible for each Medicare-covered barium enema.
+Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation \$20 copay for Medicare-covered chiropractic services.
+Prior Authorization may be required.